XinXingAstro/EBuy/README.md

 # eBuy
-A shopping mall based on distributed systems
+A shopping mall based on SOA.